Ammonia Cure (Indura) Flame Resistant Laundry Care Instructions

 Starch, fabric softener, and other laundry additives can coat the fiber and mask flame resistant performance.
 They may also serve as fuel in case of combustion.
 Their use is not recommended.
 If you wish, one softener sheet may be used in the clothes dryer.
 Liquid softeners should not be used.

 Do not over dry.
 If dried either too long or too hot you may get excessive shrinkage (more than 5%).
 If desired, iron with normal cotton settings.
 Do not use starch.

 7. Any other suggestions?

 Turn the garments inside out before wash to reduce streaking from abrasion of stiff new fabric.
 Use correct water level for the load and do not overload the machine.

 Yes, all of the FR cotton and cotton blend garments can be dry cleaned with exception of the FR denim jeans.
 Either petroleum solvent or perchloroethlyene can be used.
 With petroleum, it is necessary to ensure that all solvent has been completely dried from the garment.
 With both solvents, the garments must be free of redeposition of any kind.
 Do not dry clean indigo dyed FR denim because the dye will bleed into the solvent and the denim will fade.

 9. How do I repair these garments?

-10. Can the FR properties be removed?
+10. How long will the FR properties last?

-The information in this bulletin is based on the results of testing in our laboratory and information from the fabric vendor.
+When washed by the prescribed laundry procedures, the durability of the flame resistance of these garments is guaranteed for the useful wear life of the garment.The information in this bulletin is based on the results of testing in our laboratory and information from the fabric vendor.
 It is provided for your guidance and knowledge.
 While it represents up to date information regarding care and maintenance, no warranty is expressed or implied.
 Revised 3C.